-Most passengers occupying a seat in row 6 will find that they have ample space for their feet when they’re lying down, while some passengers occupying seats in the other rows will find that their feet feel a little cramped when they’re lying down.
+Most passengers occupying a seat in row 6 will find that they have ample space for their feet when they’re lying down, while the same may not be true for some passengers occupying seats in the other rows.
+They may find things a little cramped.

 There’s a ledge that can house an iPad or small laptop under the inflight entertainment screen…

-It’s by this shoulder-height shelf that a passenger will find the seat’s power outlets…
+It’s by this shoulder-height shelf that you’ll find the seat’s power outlets…

-…with a universal AC port for charging larger devices and a USB-A port for charging smaller devices both offered.
+… with a universal AC port for charging larger devices and a USB-A port for charging smaller devices both on offer.
 This is also where the aircraft’s headphone socket/jack is to be found.